Help us name a park in Campbell

 Six new members have been appointed to the ACT Place Names Advisory Committee.

-We asked you to help us choose a theme for five roads to improve emergency service access and wayfinding in the park
+We asked you to help us choose a theme for five roads to improve emergency service access and wayfinding in Weston park.

 We acknowledge the Traditional Custodians of the ACT, the Ngunnawal people.
 We acknowledge and respect their continuing culture and the contribution they make to the life of this city and this region.